-To access the help files the user must have an internet browser present in the Ground Loop Design-enabled computer.
-The program will work without the browser, but the help files may not be accessible.
+To access the data reference files the user must have an internet browser present in the Ground Loop Design-enabled computer.
+The program will work without the browser, but the data reference files may not be accessible.

-Metric and English help files are included with Ground Loop Design.
+Metric and English reference files are included with Ground Loop Design.
 These files aid in the correct verification and entry of the various parameters.
 The three main topics/design aids currently included under the Tables menu in the Design Studio are Fluid Properties, Soil Properties, and Pipe Properties.
-A convenient Conversions table with metric/English conversions in two different formats is included as well for reference.
-Help files can be opened and left as open windows on the desktop, and the user can refer to them as necessary during the design process.
+A convenient Conversions table with metric/English conversions in two different formats is included for reference as well.
+Reference files can be opened and left as open windows on the desktop, and the user can refer to them as necessary during the design process.

-Realizing that designers and engineers have their own preferred resources, Ground Loop Design employs the HTML browser model so that the user has ultimate control over the help files.
+Realizing that designers and engineers have their own preferred resources, Ground Loop Design employs the HTML browser model so that the user has ultimate control over the reference files.
 The designer simply creates a basic HTML file containing customized data, pictures, graphs, charts, etc. and then modifies the included top level HTML files to link to their pages.
 The system requires a very basic knowledge of HTML, but it offers an extremely flexible system for user customization.

-Detailed information on help files and sample HTML can be found in Chapter 7.
+Detailed information on reference files and sample HTML can be found in Chapter 8.